openziti/ziti-builder/README.md

 1. Merge the pull request to `main`.
 1. Create a meaningful release tag in GitHub that matches the regex `v[0-9]+.[0-9]+.[0-9]+`.
 1. The release will trigger a GitHub Action that builds and publishes the image to Docker Hub.

+## GLIBC Compatibility

+Ziti projects that build with this image will produce artifacts that require GLIBC >= 2.31.

+This excludes Ubuntu Bionic and CentOS 7.